 5-hydroxytryptophan helps the body by allowing more serotonin to be made.
 This increases the levels of serotonin in the brain, potentially easing some of these symptoms.

 Doses as high as 400mg daily for up to a year are considered safe.
-There is little data for high doses over long periods of time, however.

 If you are thinking of taking 5-HTP, or have been taking it for 12 weeks or longer, seek the advice of a medical professional.